andrewt0301/hse-acos-course/docs/part1ca/05_MacrosBranchesArrays/lecture.md

 #### Outline:

-* Program structure: segments and labels
+* Program structure: segments and labels.
 * Branch instructions and their use in conditions and loops.
 * Data segment and data directives (`.byte`, `.half`, `.word`, `.space`, `.align`, `.ascii`, `.asciz`).
 * Load and store instructions and their use for accessing static data.